Kmart sustainable materials manager Lucy King details how the retailer is progressing on its sustainability mission.

 “We’ve also recently commenced work on transitioning to 100% renewable energy by 2025, which is an incredibly important step forward,” she says.

-This piece first appeared in the November-December edition of Ragtrader.
+This piece first appeared in the November-December 2021 Women In Fashion Edition of Ragtrader.
 Subscribe to the magazine here.